verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_capabilities.md

 curl http://$frontendIP:5000
 ```

-and you should still see the available users in the backend database, we just dropped all CAPs the process in the container doesn't need implementing a least privelege strategy.
+and you should still see the available users in the backend database, we just dropped all CAPs the process in the container doesn't need implementing a `least privileges` strategy.